Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 In order to make better use of Solid Edge in the future, Thermoplan will exchange more knowledge.
 “With Solid Edge I can record and add sound to tutorial videos,” explains Zibung.
 “This facilitates communication with colleagues as well as with suppliers or the Cytrus hotline.”

-Cytrus is the local partner of Siemens PLM Software and has been supporting Thermoplan for years.
+Cytrus is the local partner of Siemens Digital Industries Software and has been supporting Thermoplan for years.
 In addition, Zibung says, “The cooperation is great; we receive very competent advice.”
 The annual releases of Solid Edge have many innovations and meet a wide range of customer requests, including 2,500 in the current version.
-“We are very satisfied and thank Siemens PLM Software for how its development department responds to suggestions,” says Zibung.
+“We are very satisfied and thank Siemens Digital Industries Software for how its development department responds to suggestions,” says Zibung.

 From the beginning, Solid Edge has been a user-friendly, easy-to-learn tool.
 Users who work with the included tutorials and sample parts get quick results without third-party support.
 “This characteristic benefits Thermoplan’s growth strategy, as new employees quickly become productive,” says Zibung.
 “Using Solid Edge means staying ahead of the competition.”